ryanhosp/mldx-log-appenders/README.md

 mldx-log-appenders
 ==================

-Log4J Appenders that rolls over into AWS S3
+Log4J Appenders that rolls over into AWS S3.

 This is a new project.
 Much remains to be done, including documentation.

 However, the code works so feel free to use it if it meets your needs.

+Tested with Log4J 1.2.16.

+Supports rollover based on file size only.

 Licensing
 ==================